nyangkosense/ray/README.md

 3. **Ray Casting Refinement**: Implemented binary search for precision
 4. **Missile Integration**: Added weapon system integration
 5. **Physics Optimization**: Simplified guidance to prevent oscillation
-6. **Final Polish**: Achieved "WOW almost perfect!" status through iterative refinement
+6. **Final Polish**: Make the Plugin Toggable, create a Menuentry for convenience

 The key breakthrough was realizing that accurate targeting requires using the camera/view position rather than the aircraft position, combined with proper binary search terrain intersection rather than linear probing.